sanger-pathogens/companion/README.md

 [Debian](https://docs.docker.com/install/linux/docker-ce/debian/) or
 [Fedora](https://docs.docker.com/install/linux/docker-ce/fedora/).

-Users running Companion with Docker will need to be added to the docker group.
-Do do this for user `<username>`, run:
+Users running Companion with Docker will need to be added to the `docker` group (unix users can belong to one or more groups, which determine whether they can peform certain actions; adding a user to the docker group allows them to execute docker commands).
+To add user `<username>`, to the docker group, run:
 ```
 usermod -aG docker <username>
 ```
+> _Some Linux systems may not have_ `usermod` _installed, as there are different programs that can be used to change user settings;_
+> _please consult your Linux distribution documentation if necessary._

 ## Installation